SCOPE OF THIS CHAPTER

 - Suggestion that a 'disqualified person' (Disqualification from Caring for Children (England) Regulations 2002 should be allowed to privately foster;

-The relevant Team Manager must approve the above report to confirm the Social Worker's recommendations, unless s/he has suggested that a disqualified person should be allowed to foster when the matter must be referred immediately to the Head of Service for a decision.
+The relevant Team Manager must approve the above report to confirm the Social Worker's recommendations, unless they have suggested that a disqualified person should be allowed to Privately Foster when the matter must be referred immediately to the Head of Service for a decision.

 The relevant Manager must take all reasonable steps to ensure that the assessment and accompanying reports meet the requirements The Children (Private Arrangements for Fostering) Regulations 2005, before approving.

 Under no circumstances should a report be approved, if (for any reason) the necessary DBS checks and Declaration Regarding Suitability to Foster Children Privately form (CSF4580) have not been approved or completed.
-However if the DBS checks are delayed, the receipt of acceptable DBS checks may be a condition of the arrangement being agreed.
+If the DBS checks are delayed, the receipt of acceptable DBS checks may be a condition of the arrangement being agreed.
+In the event a DBS check has not be achieved in the required timeframe of the Private Fostering assessment, then the assessment may be closed down on LCS but will be deemed 'unsatisfactory'.
+Following this, attempts to complete a DBS will continue.
+All 'unsatisfactory' Private Fostering Assessments will be discussed and considered by the Team Manager and if necessary escalated to Service Manager and Heads of Service and further legal advice will be sought from CLU.

 - Confirm unconditional acceptance of the proposed arrangement;